albenoit/DeepLearningTools/README.md

 A pretrained autoencoder network working on time series is provided with the codes to see what you can get :
 1. open a terminal and go into the source code directory
-2. start the tensorboard on the experiments/1Dsignals_clustering folder using commands
+2. start the tensorboard on the experiments/1Dsignals_clustering folder using command
 ```
 tensorboard --logdir=experiments/1Dsignals_clustering
 ```

 3. open a web browser and get to http://127.0.0.1:6006/ and observe:
-  * on the "Scalars" section the evolution of the train and test loss, Mean Squared Error (MSE) and some other monitors evolution measured along a training and validation session
+  * on the "Scalars" section the evolution of the train and test loss, Mean Squared Error (MSE) and some other monitors evolution measured along training and validation session
   * go to the "Graphs" section to observe the network training and testing architectures
   * go to the "Distributions" and "Histograms" sections to observe the evolution of the learned parameters along training
   * go to the "Projector" section and choose on the left pane a saved tensor (input data, embedding code or reconstructed data) to project them using PCA or t-SNE and interact with the interface (select points, etc.) to observe the projected time series blocks and their neighborhood.